 - Add employee cards at no additional cost

-Much like the Ink Cash card, the Chase Ink Business Unlimited doesn’t earn points outright.
-But so long as you’ve already got another Chase card that earns Ultimate Rewards in your wallet, you can turn that cashback into points you can use for booking travel.
-And this card acts much like the *freedom unlimited* personal credit card from Chase.
+Much like the Ink Unlimited card, the Chase Ink Business Cash doesn’t earn points outright.
+But so long as you’ve already got another Chase card that earns Ultimate Rewards in your wallet, you can turn that cashback into points to use for booking travel.

 - Primary rental car collision and damage waiver coverage